Howlinmoon/MobileGameDevelopment/README.md

 # MobileGameDevelopment

-Left off with lesson 6 - A challenge
+Left off with lesson 9

-My solution - simple create a player object